garykac/woven/docs/spell-list.md

 Category: Attack Tapestry

-When cast: Disrupt the tapestry of a mage at one of your TENDRILs by placing one of your mana in their tapestry to cover an element.
-Consume the TENDRIL used to target the mage.
+When cast: Disrupt the tapestry of a mage at one of your EYEs by placing one of your mana in their tapestry to cover an element.
+Consume the EYE used to target the mage.

-### Burn Tendril
+### Burn Eye
 ```
 @ .
 .
 X
 ```
 Element: Fire

-Category: Starter, Attack Tendril
+Category: Starter, Attack Eye

-When cast: Remove an opponent's TENDRIL at one of your TENDRIL's location.
-Consume this TENDRIL.
+When cast: Remove an opponent's EYE at one of your EYE's location.
+Consume this EYE.

 ### Burst
 ```